broccolimicro/loom/README.md

 # Loom &nbsp; [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.13992088.svg)](https://doi.org/10.5281/zenodo.13992088) [![Documentation](https://img.shields.io/badge/Documentation-blue.svg)](https://broccolimicro.github.io/loom) [![Tests](https://github.com/broccolimicro/loom/actions/workflows/test.yml/badge.svg)](https://github.com/broccolimicro/loom/actions/workflows/test.yml) [![Release](https://github.com/broccolimicro/loom/actions/workflows/release.yml/badge.svg)](https://github.com/broccolimicro/loom/actions/workflows/release.yml)

-Loom is a compiler for quasi-delay insensitive asynchronous circuits.
-Loom is in early stages of development.
-The core compilation kernel is still under development.
-Today, Loom is able to reliably compile a wire-level specification that has no state-conflicts down to cell layouts and a spice netlist.
-There is currently limited functionality to solve state-conflicts, and this functionality is under active development.
+Loom is a compiler for Quasi-Delay Insensitive (QDI) asynchronous circuits.
+While the core compilation kernel is still a work in progress, it can reliably compile a wire-level specification without state-conflicts down to a cell-mapped spice netlist and automatically generated custom cell layouts that are mostly DRC and LVS clean.
+There is currently limited functionality to solve state-conflicts which is under active development.
 See the [Development Status](#status) section for more details.

 The longer term goal is to be able to compile a specification that looks